-Complaints relating to the provision for children with SEND will be dealt with, in the first instance, by the Class Teacher.
-Failure to resolve the problem should then be referred to the SENDCo. and ultimately the Executive Head.
-The Chair of Governors may be involved if necessary.
+Complaints relating to the provision for children with SEND will be dealt with, in the first instance, by the Class Teacher or Early Years Practitioner.
+Failure to resolve the problem should then be referred to the SENDCo and ultimately the Executive Head.
+The Chair of Directors may be involved if necessary.
 Parents/carers will be informed of the complaint procedure and support will be given, if required, to help them through the process.
 In the case of an unresolved complaint the Local Authority (LA) may be involved.